 Men are attracted to femininity.
-All heterosexual men are attracted to transsexual women, because of their performance of beauty.
+All heterosexual men are attracted to transsexual women of the HSTS type, because of their performance of beauty.
 It is merely transphobic social conditioning that makes them reject that desire – a conditioning that largely does not exist outside the Anglosphere.
 So, as his lover became more sexually compliant and attentive, under the influence of his own caresses and their lovemaking, she also became more feminine and so, more attractive to the binata.
 The adoption of conventional gender roles turned the relationship into one between a man and a woman.

 Binibaean was colourful, fun, rewarding and it offered, to both parties, something they very much wanted but could not otherwise have: sex — and socially-approved sex at that.

 It was a life, a career, an opportunity – and you just had to be beautiful.
 They could be stars, centres of attention, doted on by loving, handsome men, whose bodies they would enjoy in bed.
 They had no hesitancy in this, since all they were doing was accepting the social and sexual roles it demanded.